ethereum/ethereum-org-website/src/content/developers/tutorials/executing-and-interacting-with-a-smart-contract/index.md

 Remember when we deployed our contract with the`initMessage = "Hello world!"`?
 We are now going to read that message stored in our smart contract and print it to the console.

 In JavaScript we use asynchronous functions to interact with networks.
-Check out this [article](https://blog.bitsrc.io/understanding-asynchronous-javascript-the-event-loop-74cd408419ff) to learn more about async functions.&#x20;
+Check out this [article](https://blog.bitsrc.io/understanding-asynchronous-javascript-the-event-loop-74cd408419ff) to learn more about async functions.

 Use the code below to call the `message` function in our smart contract and read the init message: